 A pitcher is often the most important player on a youth baseball team.
 He, as a growing youngster, also needs to be handled quite carefully.

-Rutgers University assistant baseball coach Rick Freeman mentors the Scarlet Knights’ pitching staff.
-He also is a coaching veteran at all levels, and works privately with youngsters in various youth leagues and clinics year-round.
+Veteran college and high school baseball coach Rick Freeman is highly experienced with mentoring a pitching staffs at all levels, and works privately with youngsters in various youth leagues and clinics year-round.